michelbernardods/ong-frontend/README.md

 # Requisitos

-- Para ter acessar o backend da aplicação precisao o repositório: https://github.com/michelbernardods/ong-backend
+- To access the application backend, you need the repository: https://github.com/michelbernardods/ong-backend
-- yarn init ou npm install para baixar as dependências
+- yarn init or npm install to download dependencies
-- yarn start ou npm start
+- yarn start or npm start

-#### Muito importante iniciar o Backend primeiro!
+#### Very important to start the Backend first!

-## :rocket: Tecnologias
+## :rocket: Technology

 - ReactJS
 - Styled-Components